 <h3>Bitfields</h3>

 In case of a bitfield member in a struct or union, we store its bitfield mask.
 The mask is technically two to the power of the bits minus one or.
-Informally, it is the bits number of ones, counting from the least significant bit. t.
-The mask
+Informally, it is the bits number of ones, counting from the least significant bit.
+The bitfield type is an integral type, with the addition of the bitfield mask.
+The mask is used to set the unused bits to zero when a bitfield variable is assigned a value.

 private BigInteger? m_bitfieldMask = null;